OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 ### Encrypt attributes before saving data

+Now call the encryption action for each searchable attribute before saving the data.
 For each searchable attribute you want to encrypt, do the following:

 1. In the create or update wrapper, before the **CreateOrUpdate&lt;entity&gt;** action, add the **EncryptSearchableAttribute** action created in the previous section.